asmendes1/TFM-30569-Projeto/README.md

 # Hyperparameter Optimization for Impulsive Sound Classifiers
 This is an academic final project, Master's Degree in Informatics and Computer Engineering.

-ISEL – Instituto Superior de Engenharia de Lisboa, Rua Conselheiro Emídio Navarro, 1959-007 Lisbon, Portugal
+ISEL – Instituto Superior de Engenharia de Lisboa, Portugal.

 ## Authors